jjxnvcr/misfits-opms/README.md

 - SQL Server 22 +
 - SQL Manager (SSMS or Microsoft Azure)

+> [!NOTE]
+> If you are using Java JDK 24, use other IDEs besides Netbeans as there is still compatibility issues with the Java version and the IDE.
+If you do not want to use other IDEs, alternatively, downgrade the version of your Java.
+As for Eclipse IDE, Java 24 is compatible through the installation of Java 24 Support (available in-app)

 ### Maven Dependencies
 - FlatLaf 3.5.4
 - FlatLaf Inter Font 4.1